Echo’s Digital Marketing GlossaryOur Digital Marketing Terminology Cheat Sheet

 A report that can highlight areas of your website/online marketing campaign that are doing well and areas for improvement – we offer one of these for FREE too!

 In the context of search engines, the sitemap file lists all your website pages, images and videos and helps platforms like Google and Bing view them.

-A staging site made by developers or marking agencies like us where we’ll take a copy of your existing site, play around with it and test changes before making it live to the public – it saves a lot of mishaps and site errors trust us!
+A staging site is made by developers or marketing agencies like us.
+We’ll take a copy of your existing site, play around with it and test changes before making it live to the public – it saves a lot of mishaps and site errors, trust us!

 A subdirectory is a part of the URL that contains a specific section of content on your website.
 Think of it like a filing cabinet where the folders within the cabinet are subdirectories.

 This is often used as part of an international SEO campaign to showcase different languages to different customers.